There are still some documents on the Kodak site, but the most comprehensive site that I know of is

 .
 Ted’s site also has links to a lot of other useful sites.

-No, the trial version never expires, and has no adware, doesn't install any other software on your system, doesn't ever "phone home", doesn't collect any information from your system, etc, etc. It is identical to the full version other than being restricted to only exporting up to Base resolution images, and not providing advanced interpolation.
+The trial version expires after 30 days.
+It has no adware, doesn't install any other software on your system, doesn't ever "phone home", doesn't collect any information from your system, etc, etc.

 How does pcdMagic work with OS X 10.8's "Gatekeeper" security?